Article I. Membership

 A workshop shall be held between the outgoing and the newly elected Board and ExCom members within one week after the elections for information and experience transfer and to turn over the documents.

-The Board shall have the authority to set vision and establish policies in all matters, including oversight of the actions taken by the President and the Executive Committee, and approving their annual budget and operating plans.
+The Board shall have the authority to set the vision and establish policies in all matters, including oversight of the actions taken by the President and the Executive Committee, and approving their annual budget and operating plans.

 During the General Assembly and the elections preparation process, the Board shall approve each nominee’s candidacy to the Board and to the Executive Committee.
 Any individual who wants to be a candidate must prove that he/she is a member of ATA-Houston and in good standing.